douglas-george/timberhearth/storybook/story.md

 Jessica and Gabriel exchanged a glance but said nothing.

-“I follow them,” Orrin continued.
+”I follow them,” Orrin continued.
 “Through alleys, over fences… they always lead me to him.
 The Ringtailed Ringleader.”

 He said the name like it was both a person and a story.

-“He doesn’t talk, not like Whistlewing,” Orrin added.
+”He doesn’t talk, not like Whistlewing,” Orrin added.
 “But he… shows me things.
 Things that don’t make sense until later.
 Sometimes I think he’s trying to warn me.
 Other times, it’s like he wants me to see—really see—what’s going on in town.”

-Gabriel furrowed his brow.
-“Going on how?”
+Gabriel furrowed his brow. ”Going on how?”

-“There’s something wrong,” Orrin said.
-“I don’t know what it is.
+“There’s something wrong,” Orrin said. ”I don’t know what it is.
 But it’s… spreading.
 Like cracks in a window.
 You don’t see them all at once, but they’re there.
 In the air.
 In the ground.
 In people’s eyes when they think no one’s looking.”

 Jessica leaned in.
 “So you’ve been helping the raccoons?
 Causing mischief?”

-Orrin’s ears reddened.
-“Yeah.
+Orrin’s ears reddened. ”Yeah.
 A little.
 Nothing bad—just stuff to get attention.
 Knocking over flowerpots.
 Unstacking chairs.
 Swapping bakery signs.
 I thought… maybe if people noticed something was weird, they’d start seeing the other things too.”

 “And did they?”
 Gabriel asked.

-Orrin shook his head.
-“Mostly they just got mad.”
+Orrin shook his head. ”Mostly they just got mad.”

 He let the pebble drop into the water with a soft plop.